Electric Scooter Buying Guide [11 Critical Tips To Avoid Overpaying And Making A Wrong Choice]

 Charging cost

-So only consider charging cost if somehow all other parameters are equal and the charging cost is different.
+Consider charging cost only if all other factors are identical and charging costs vary.

 Off-road